A Set of Tutorials for the LAMMPS Simulation Package: Introduction

-In \hyperref[reactive-silicon-dioxide-label]{tutorial 5}, the ReaxFF reactive force field is used, specifically designed to simulate chemical reactions by dynamically adjusting atomic interactions \cite{van2001reaxff}.
+In \hyperref[reactive-silicon-dioxide-label]{Tutorial 5}, the ReaxFF reactive force field, which is specifically designed to simulate chemical reactions by dynamically adjusting atomic interactions \cite{van2001reaxff}, is used.
 ReaxFF includes charge equilibration (QEq), a method that allows the partial charges of atoms to adjust according to their local environment.

-In \hyperref[gcmc-silica-label]{tutorial 6}, a Monte Carlo simulation in the grand canonical ensemble is implemented to demonstrate how LAMMPS can be used to simulate an open system that exchanges particles with a reservoir.
+In \hyperref[gcmc-silica-label]{Tutorial 6}, the adsorption of a fluid in silica pores is modeled.
+To do so, a Monte Carlo simulation in the grand canonical ensemble is implemented to demonstrate how LAMMPS can be used to simulate an open system that exchanges particles with a reservoir.

-In \hyperref[umbrella-sampling-label]{tutorial 7}, an advanced free energy method called umbrella sampling is implemented.
+In \hyperref[umbrella-sampling-label]{Tutorial 7}, an advanced free energy method called umbrella sampling is implemented.
 By calculating an energy barrier, this tutorial describes a protocol for addressing energy landscapes that are difficult to sample using classical MD or MC methods.

-In \hyperref[bond-react-label]{tutorial 8}, a CNT embedded in nylon-6,6 polymer melt is simulated.
+In \hyperref[bond-react-label]{Tutorial 8}, a CNT embedded in nylon-6,6 polymer melt is simulated.
 The REACTER protocol is used to model the polymerization of nylon, and the formation of water molecules is tracked over time~\cite{gissinger2020reacter}.